alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 - Aggregated facts as dimension attributes
     - You can store an aggregated fact as a dimension.
 These attributes are meant to be used for constraining and labeling; they are not to be used in numeric calculations<sup>pg 239</sup>.
     - The main burden falls on the back room ETL processes to ensure the attributes are accurate, up-to-date and consistent with the actual fact row<sup>pg 239</sup>.
+    - Continuously valued numeric quantities are treated as facts.
+In the dimension table, you could store a more descriptive value range for grouping and filtering<sup>pg 382</sup>.
 - Step dimension
     - An abstract dimension defined in advance<sup>pg 251</sup>.
     - Useful to constrain on specific steps in a online checkout journey<sup>pg 252</sup>.